cetp/ALFA/README.md

 * workers By default, preprocess will use all but one core for processing a folder of images.
 Here, you can control how many cores are used.
 Ignored when preprocessing a single image.
 If you are limited by RAM or wish to do other computationally-intensive work while you are processing the images, you may wish to reduce the number of cores made available to the function.

 ## `assess`
-The `assess` function reads a prepared image or directory of prepared images, and returns a dataframe with the image name and leaf area estimate.
+The `assess` function reads a prepared image or directory of prepared images, and returns a dataframe with the image name, resolution of the image (in dots per inch [DPI]) and leaf area estimate (in cm^2).
 It combines all leaf patches by default but it can also return the area of each leaf(let) if needed.
 Currently, there is no way to know which area corresponds to each leaf fragment, but this functionality may be added in the future.

 `assess` accepts the following arguments:
-* img The path to the image on which you want to assess the leaf area
+* source The path to the image or directory on which you want to assess the leaf area(s)
-* output_dir The directory where to save the processed images, so that you can check that thresholding occurred as expected.
+* output_dir The path to the directory where processed images should be saved, so that you can check that thresholding occurred as expected.
 Respects tilde expansion.
 By default, processed images are not saved.
 This must not be a directory that already exists, so that existing files are not over-written.
 * threshold A value between 0 (black) and 255 (white) for classification of background and leaf pixels.
 Default = 120
 * cut_off Clusters with fewer pixels than this value will be discarded.
-Default is 10000, which is about 3.3mm x 3.3mm, in a 300 dots per inch image.
+Default is 10000, which is about 3.3mm x 3.3mm, in a 300 DPI image.
-* combine If true the total area will be returned; otherwise each segment will be returned separately
+* combine If TRUE the total area will be returned; otherwise each segment will be returned separately.
+Defaults to FALSE.
-* res Image resolution, in dots per inch (DPI); if False the resolution will be read from the exif tag.
+* res Image resolution, in dots per inch (DPI); if FALSE, the resolution will be read from the exif tag.
 * workers By default, assess will use all but one core for processing a folder of images.
 Here, you can control how many cores are used.
 Ignored when assessing a single image.
 If you are limited by RAM or wish to do other computationally-intensive work while you are processing the images, you may wish to reduce the number of cores made available to the function.

 # python interface